Table of Contents

-Even without having a college degree, Kim went on social media to let her fans know that she would be pursuing legal education to become a lawyer.
+Even without a college degree, Kim went on social media to let her fans know that she would pursue legal education to become a lawyer.
 I applaud that 100%!

 Kim Kardashian made it clear in 2019 that after briefly attending Pierce College, she would not be attending law school but instead join a Law Office Study Program.
 This program allows aspiring attorneys to work under experienced judges and attorneys.

 Forgoing education at law school and joining a law office study program is not a traditional route to becoming an attorney.
 However, it is not impossible, and many top lawyers forego those college years.